-- Integrity We always conduct ourselves in a professional and ethical manner. - Respect We all have value and will treat others with dignity and esteem. - Team We recognize that employees are our main asset and encourage their continued development. - Communications-We encourage the free exchange of thoughts and ideas. - Balance We manage both our personal and company priorities. - Excellence We continuously strive to exceed our patients' expectations. - Prudence We always use the company's financial resources wisely.
+- Integrity We always conduct ourselves in a professional and ethical manner. - Respect We all have value and will treat others with dignity and esteem. - Communications We encourage the free exchange of thoughts and ideas. - Excellence We continuously strive to exceed our patients' expectations.